chisewaguri/systemapp_nuker/README.md

 # System App Nuker
-### Take Back Control – Because Your Device Should Work for You, Not the Other Way Around
+### Take Back Control – Your Device, Your Rules

+Tired of your phone coming pre-loaded with junk you never asked for?
+Same.
+OEMs love stuffing your device with useless apps, shady services, and bloated nonsense that serves *them*, not you.
-A simple yet powerful module that lets you reclaim control over your device by disabling pre-installed system apps.
+This lightweight but mighty module puts you back in charge by letting you disable those pesky, pre-installed system apps.

-Because stock firmware thinks it knows best — and we respectfully, *aggressively*, disagree.
+It’s your device.
+Not theirs.

 ---